Latte Filters

 webalize

+Converts to ASCII.
 Converts spaces to hyphens.
-Removes characters that aren’t alphanumerics, underscores, or hyphens.
+Removes characters that are not alphanumeric, underscores, or hyphens.
 Converts to lowercase.
 Also strips leading and trailing whitespace.

 version: 3.0 2.x